Terenceyuyue/varFEM/README.md

 	        - mg V-cycle methods for 3-D problems and bisection meshes

-            - variational formulation programming for time-dependent problems and nonlinear poblems
+            - variational formulation based programming for time-dependent problems and nonlinear poblems

             - various applications of finite element methods